urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 In **Step 3**, a very brief introduction to the world of artificial intelligence and machine learning was given.
 The introduction was supported by a **taxonomy of different types of learning** and the listing of selected ML algorithms.
 A **decision graph** was used to justify the choice of the Support Vector Classifier (SVC) for the classification task at hand.
 Afterwards, the basic working principle of the SVC including the so-called **kernel trick** was explained.
 Finally, a corresponding SVC model was implemented.

 In **Step 4** the dataset was preprocessed for the actual classification by SVC.
-Depending on the selected ML algorithm as well as the data structure, it could be necessary to prepare the data before training, e.g., by **standardization**, **normalization**, or **discretization** to cluster the data based on thresholds.
+Depending on the selected ML algorithm as well as the data structure, it could be necessary to prepare the data before training, e.g., by **standardization** or **normalization**.
 For the Iris dataset used, standardization was sufficient to align the value ranges of the features.

 After splitting the dataset into a **training and test dataset**, the SVC model was trained with the training dataset in **step 5**.
 Subsequently, **classification predictions** were made with the trained SVC model using the test data.